SeanatLBC/Bitcoin/README.md

  *  Schnorr / Rootstock / Lightning / etc - https://blockchainwhispers.com/bitcoin-btc-2019/

- *  Buy items on Amazon with Bitcoin (using Purse.io) to get 5% to 50% off:  https://www.youtube.com/watch?v=waF3E9QIIGc&feature=youtu.be
+ *  PURSE.io (Buy items on Amazon with Bitcoin (using Purse.io) to get 5% to 50% off):  https://www.youtube.com/watch?v=waF3E9QIIGc&feature=youtu.be
-    *  Great way to dip your toes with BTC.
+    *  This is a great way to dip your toes with BTC.
 Buy $20 / $40 / $100 / etc of bitcoin and use here (to get familiar without risk WHILE    getting discounts on Amazon purchases!).

  *  The Lightning Network Trust Challenge Video - SEE THE EVOLUTION:  https://www.btcsatoshi.com/